Custom Packaging

 Hang holes versus flat bottoms depend on your retail strategy.
 Hang holes work for pegboard displays—common in gourmet shops, farmers markets, gift retailers.
 Flat bottoms provide better shelf stability for grocery store endcap displays.
 Many suppliers offer both options at the same tooling cost—you specify which you want.
 Flat bottoms for mainstream retail placement.
 Hang holes for specialty and gift store distribution.

 UV barrier layers protect light-sensitive spices.
 Cayenne, paprika, turmeric—all lose color, potency, and visual appeal under UV exposure.
 The sunniest part of a grocery store shelf can degrade these products within weeks.
 UV barrier lamination adds $0.05-0.10 per unit but protects your product's quality and appearance for months.
 Clients have told me their paprika looked "faded" on shelf.
 UV barriers solved this without any other changes.
+The Guangzhou and Ho Chi Minh City converters apply this with varnish stations on rotogravure presses to ensure even coverage.

 How Much Do Custom Spice Packaging Bags Cost at Wholesale Prices?